tylerlong/slim_text/README.md

     3. already have chrome extension version and Qt version
     4. at least two uses request this
     5. but I cannot see the value. there is no major advantages.
-193. chinese characters in path
-    1. ubuntu OK, Mac OK
-    2. hard-coded gb2312 decoding, works for windows xp Chinese version, not work for win7 English version
-    3. should detect locale instead of hard-coded
 194. file content encode issue on windows
     1. create a text file, contains Chinese characters.
 The file encoding is ANSI by default
     2. open in Slim Text, Chinese characters are unreadable
     3. bug: chinese encoding decoding issue for C:/QQDownload/From Tyler/01.htm
     4. bug: windows csharp file, show BOM as * (because cannot handle utf8 with BOM)
-196. does it work on 32-bit Mac?
-    1. ask Fengyun Liu first
 200. bug: cannot see mounted external dirves in windows. such as virtualbox shared folder
 202.